paulgazz/kmax/README.md

 - Use the `.o` ending for compilation units (though `klocalizer` will change it automatically.)

 - The extracted formulas may not be exact.
 No resulting configuration is a sign that the formulas are overconstrained.
 A resulting configuration that does not include the desired compilation unit mean the formulas may be underconstrained.

+- Compilation unit not buildable.
+There are several possible reasons:

+    1. While most compilation units can be built individually with make, some cannot.
+In these cases, build the parent directory instead, e.g.,

+        klocalizer drivers/char/ipmi/ipmi_devintf.o  # finds it buildable in x86_64
+        make.cross ARCH=x86_64 olddefconfig
+        make.cross ARCH=x86_64 drivers/char/ipmi/

+    2. The configuration causes the unit to be built, but it has a compile-time error.

+        klocalizer drivers/block/amiflop.o  # finds it buildable in make.cross ARCH=m68k olddefconfig
+        make.cross ARCH=m68k drivers/block/amiflop.o  # Makefile sees it, but causes compiler error.

+    4. Klocalizer's formulas were wrong in some cases

+- If the unit's configuration constraints depend  on - `CONFIG_BROKEN`, then `klocalizer`, by default, which detect it and stop searching, because the compilation unit may not be (easily) compilable.

+        klocalizer drivers/watchdog/pnx833x_wdt.o  # stops after finding a dependency on `CONFIG_BROKEN`

+    To get a configuration anyway, use `--allow-config-broken`

+        klocalizer --allow-config-broken drivers/watchdog/pnx833x_wdt.o  # finds dependency on mips make.cross ARCH=mips olddefconfig
+        make.cross ARCH=mips drivers/watchdog/pnx833x_wdt.o  # won't be included in the build, due to CONFIG_BROKEN

+- If there are no build errors, but the compilation unit does nto get compiled, it may already be compiled.
+Be sure to clean object files

 ## Generating Formulas for Linux